Best Christmas Markets in Munich, Germany – Top Guide 2025

 Wittelsbacher Platz, Briennerstrasse 6-10

 The festival is deeply rooted in sustainability and cultural diversity.
-It is reflected in its eclectic mix of organic food stalls serving international cuisines and its workshops and exhibits focused on ecological and social issues.
-The “Market of Ideas” at Tollwood features handcrafted goods and artistic creations worldwide, making it an ideal place for finding unique gifts.
+You’ll see this in the mix of organic food stalls serving dishes from around the world.
+The festival also includes workshops and exhibits that focus on ecological and social issues.

 Daily 11.00 am – 9.00 pm